MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/apply-a-sensitivity-label-to-a-model.md

 ### Apply the sensitivity label to a document library to which the model is already applied

-If your document understanding model has already been applied to a document library, you can do the following to sync your sensitivity label update to apply it to the document library:
+If your **Classify and extract by text pattern** model has already been applied to a document library, you can do the following to sync your sensitivity label update to apply it to the document library:

 1. On the model home page, in the **Libraries with this model** section, select the document library to which you want to apply the sensitivity label update.